ShujiaHuang/basevar/README.md

 # BaseVar: Call variants from ultra low-pass WGS data

 *BaseVar* was specifically designed to process variant calling from ultra low-depth (<1x) sequencing data, especilly for non-invasive prenatal test (**NIPT**) sequencing data in human genetic studies.
+Within BaseVar, maximum likelihood and likelihood ratio models are employed to determine the polymorphism of a genomic position and estimate the allele frequencies.
+Detailed matematical documentation can be found [here](https://doi.org/10.1016/j.cell.2018.08.016).

-BaseVar has been fully implemented by C++ now.
+BaseVar has been fully implemented by C++.
 Great improvements were made in the C++ implemetation compare to the [original Python version](https://github.com/ShujiaHuang/basevar/tree/python-version-0.6.1.1).
-Now, the computing speed of BaseVar is more than 20 times faster than the Python version, and requires much less memory.
+The computing speed of BaseVar is more than 20 times faster than the Python version, and requires much less memory.
 Generally, each thread (-t/--thread) requires only 3GB to 4GB if -B (--batch-count) option is set to 200, while the Python version need more than 20GB.

 ## Installation

-*BaseVar requires C++17 or higher.*

-Build the source codes step-by-step.
+*BaseVar requires C++17 or higher.* Build the source codes step-by-step.

 ### How to install htslib